MMosquito/Four_WINE-Os/README.md

 * graphed the number of wines for each quality rating
 * did a groupby on the quality column and searched for vairables that had a noticable coorelation to quality

+## Files present in repository

+-'ERD.png' is an image of the entity relationship diagram created to lay out the structure of our database.
+-'Updated_wine_queries.sql' is a series of queries that convert the tables in the database into a single table using joins -'preprocessed_wine_data.csv' is the data after it has been processed for outlier data and faulty data points -'wine_data_preprocessing.ipynb' is the code for the preprocessing of the data -'wine_queries.sql' is the initial set of queries for database management before editing -'wine_schema.sql' is the set of queries that create the tables in the database for the data to be loaded into

 CITATIONS:
 - "Portugal Wine Data"; Marilia Prata; https://www.kaggle.com/datasets/mpwolke/cusersmarildownloadswinecsv?resource=download.
 2021